Santa Barbara taking additional precautions to protect bus riders - KEYT | KCOY

 All bus services are currently running on a normal schedule.

-While there are currently no identified cases of the COVID-19 virus in Santa Barbara County, MTD encourages community members to follow smart health practices by doing the following, as recommended by the CDC and the PHD:
+While there are currently no identified cases of COVID-19 in Santa Barbara County, MTD is asking community members to follow smart health practices by doing the following, as recommended by the CDC and the Public Health officials:

 - Wash hands with soap and water for 20 seconds.
 If soap and water are not available, use hand sanitizer.